TexasInstruments/simplelink-coresdk-examples/examples/rtos/LP_EM_CC2340R5/drivers/i2ccontroller/README.md

 ## Example Usage

 * Example output is generated through use of Display driver APIs.
-  Refer to the Display driver documentation found in the SimpleLink MCU SDK User's Guide.
+  Refer to the Display driver documentation.
 * Open a serial session (for example [`PuTTY`][putty-homepage]) to the appropriate COM port.
     * The COM port can be determined via Device Manager in Windows or via `ls /dev/tty*` in Linux.